 How to Choose the Right Pig

-Choosing between foam and urethane pigs comes down to your pipeline’s conditions and operational goals.
+Choosing between foam vs. urethane pigs comes down to your pipeline’s conditions and operational goals.

 If you’re handling routine maintenance or short-distance dewatering, foam pigs are cost-effective and adaptable.
 For pipelines that demand more aggressive cleaning, deal with wax buildup, or operate under high pressure, urethane pigs provide the reliability and endurance you need.

-Sun Pipeline Solutions often recommends using both in a phased approach—starting with a foam pig to remove loose material, followed by a urethane pig to finish the job and achieve a cleaner, smoother interior.
+Sun Pipeline Solutions often recommends running both pipeline cleaning pigs in a phased approach, starting with a foam pipeline cleaning pig to remove loose material, followed by a urethane pig to finish the job and achieve a cleaner, smoother interior.
 This dual-pigging method maximizes cleaning effectiveness while minimizing wear and operational downtime.

 Real-World Insight

 A midstream operator in Texas faced recurring blockages and pressure loss in a crude line.
 Initially, the team relied on foam pigs for maintenance, which worked for light cleaning but failed to remove hardened wax and scale.
-After consulting Sun Pipeline Solutions, the operator transitioned to a combined cleaning program using foam pigs for initial runs and urethane pigs for follow-up cleaning.
+After consulting Sun Pipeline Solutions, the operator put the foam vs. urethane pigs strategy into practice, running foam pigs for initial passes and urethane pigs for follow-up cleaning.
 The result?
 A 35% improvement in throughput and extended pig life by nearly threefold.

 The Bottom Line

-There’s no one-size-fits-all answer in the foam vs urethane pigs debate—it’s about choosing the right tool for the right job.
+There’s no one-size-fits-all answer in the foam vs. urethane pigs debate, and it’s about choosing the right tool for the right job.
 Foam pigs excel in versatility and cost, while urethane pigs dominate when the job demands strength and endurance.

-At Sun Pipeline Solutions, we design both foam and urethane pigs with precision, ensuring each product delivers maximum performance for your specific needs.
+At Sun Pipeline Solutions, we design both foam and urethane pigs with precision, ensuring each pipeline cleaning pig delivers maximum performance for your specific needs.
 Whether you’re cleaning, dewatering, or managing flow assurance, our experts can help you determine the best solution to keep your pipelines operating at peak efficiency.

 Ready to find the perfect fit for your next project?
 Contact Sun Pipeline Solutions today and get expert guidance on selecting the right pig for your operation.